Wednesday’s Child: Nevin needs a family to play with

 These days, kids have a lot of time for schoolwork, games and family interaction.
 For some Indiana foster kids, that family time is something they need more than anything else, because they are in need of adoption.

 Each week on 16 News Now, WNDU features the story of an Indiana foster child in need of a new family.
-We introduce you to kids like 11-year-old Nevin.
+We introduce you to kids like 12-year-old Nevin.

 Before the coronavirus outbreak, we were able to meet Nevin at South Bend’s Salvation Army Kroc Center where there were plenty of games to try in The Zone.